 Popularly known as the Royal Alex, the Royal Alexandra Theatre is the largest English-language theatre outside of London and New York City.

 Built in 1907, it is the oldest continuously operating legitimate theatre and was the first air-conditioned building in North America.
 How cool is that?

 The Royal Alexandra Theatre plays a significant role in shaping the Toronto entertainment district.
-A masterpiece of beaux-arts architecture, it has been the home to almost 3400 productions since its opening in 1907 including the “The Shark is Broken”, which has been nominated for Best Comedy Play at the 2022 Olivier Awards.
+A masterpiece of beaux-arts architecture, it has been the home to almost 3400 musical productions since its opening in 1907 including the “The Shark is Broken”, which has been nominated for Best Comedy Play at the 2022 Olivier Awards.

 Address: 260 King St W, Toronto, ON M5V 1H9, Canada